calyxir/calyx/cider-dap/README.md

 1. Advanced Error Handling: Utilize the structures in error.rs to provide detailed insights, potentially integrating with external error databases or logs.
 2. Command Enhancements: Augment the DAP commands and responses in main.rs, exploring beyond traditional debugging actions.
+3. There are changes needed to be done inside run_server:
+### Additional Command Handling:
+- Incorporate command handlers for other DAP commands:
+- Disconnect: Handle disconnect commands gracefully, ensuring any necessary cleanup is done before closing the server.
+- Breakpoint: Implement functionality to pause execution at specific points.
+- StepOver, StepInto, StepOut: Allow fine-grained control over the debugging process, allowing users to inspect code step-by-step.
+- Evaluate: Handle evaluation requests from the debugger, returning values as needed.
+### Refined Error Handling:
+- Instead of immediate termination on an unknown command, consider logging these events or sending specific error messages back to the client.
+This provides a more user-friendly debugging experience.
+### Enhanced Logging:
+- Implement more detailed logging to provide insights into server operations.
+This would be especially useful in identifying issues or understanding the flow of commands and responses.
+### Asynchronous Processing:
+- Consider incorporating asynchronous command processing.
+This would allow the server to handle multiple requests concurrently, offering faster response times and smoother user experiences, especially in complex debugging scenarios.